Thursday, December 24, 2015

 Of course, Benji made his way into our View Master reels - especially since he had already made his way into our hearts.

-Just about any character we remember from the pop culture of our youth probably found their way to these reels.
+Just about any character we remember from the stories or pop culture of our youth probably found their way to these reels.

 Even our superheroes would come alive for us in all their dimensional glory....